What Is an Enzyme Structure and Function?

 How They Work

-A small number of enzymes are not proteins but consist of small catalytic RNA molecules.
-Often, enzymes are multiprotein complexes made up of a number of individual protein subunits.
+An enzyme's typical molecular weight (the total atomic weights of a molecule's atoms) ranges from about 10,000 to more than 1 million.
+A small number of enzymes are not actually proteins, but instead consist of small catalytic RNA molecules.
+Other enzymes are multiprotein complexes that comprise multiple individual protein subunits.

-Three less common enzymes are:
+Three less common enzymes are as follows:

 Examples in Everyday Life